Albinhsn/Bonobo/README.md

 ## TODO LLVM backend

-* Rewamp to class for each type

-* Redo literals

-* Redo Strings

-* Redo Arrays

 * Structs
-    * Declare
-    * Instance
     * Property
     * Return from func
     * Array of:
         struct

-* Create a String and an Array type

 * Support 2d Arrays
     * Check recursively when compiler gives array_expr it's items to support 2d arrays